Shubham210204/CMOS-Inverter-Design-MOSFET-Analysis-using-SKY130-PDK/README.md

-# CMOS-Inverter-Design-MOSFET-Analysis-using-SKY130-PDK
-Certainly!
-Here's a structured description for your GitHub repository, aligned with the approach from the referenced project.
-Since you have your own files and images, you can integrate them accordingly.

----

-# **CMOS Inverter Design and Analysis Using SKY130 PDK**

 ## **Project Overview**
 This project focuses on the design and analysis of a CMOS inverter utilizing the open-source SKY130 Process Design Kit (PDK).
 The objective is to understand the fundamental behavior of NMOS and PMOS transistors and their integration into a CMOS inverter circuit.